G-1592/Neurogram/README.md

 # Neurogram
 An interactive 3D MRI tumour visualisation system that combines medical imaging, computer vision and 3D graphics.

+⚠️🚨**IMPORTANT NOTICE:** *This project is currently undergoing modularisation.
+At present, all code is contained within the main.py file.
+Modularisation is expected to be completed very soon.* 🚨⚠️

 ## About
 The system takes brain MRI data alongside tumour segmentation data and reconstructs them into interactive 3D meshes.
 A webcam and hand-tracking model then allow the user to interact with the visualisation using hand gestures rather than a mouse.
 An additional Pepper's Ghost display of the brain mesh was added to enhance the visual experience.